Metric Alerts

 Translate to PromQL

-You can automatically translate from form to PromQL in order to leverage the flexibility and power of PromQL.
-Using the Translate to PromQL option allows more complex queries to be executed.
+You can automatically translate from Form to PromQL in order to leverage the flexibility and power of PromQL.
+Use the Translate to PromQL option to create more complex queries.

 sysdig_host_memory_available_bytes / sysdig_host_memory_total_bytes * 100

-Thresholds are configured separately from the query, allowing the user to specify both an alert threshold and a warning threshold.
+Thresholds are configured separately from the query.
+This means you can specify both an alert threshold and a warning threshold.

 Metric alerts translated from form to PromQL do not currently support configuring a duration.